-- The payment of tuition fees in respect of eligible members of the armed forces, for further and higher education delivered during or after the tax year 2009-2010.
+- the payment of tuition fees in respect of eligible members of the armed forces, for further and higher education delivered during or after the tax year 2009 to 2010.
 This exception extends after the death or medical discharge of a member of the armed forces, to education provided to a member of their family.
 (See EIM15032 for full conditions.)

-- The provision of a lump sum in connection with resettlement commutation, resettlement grants and gratuity earnings - as described in the Armed Forces (Redundancy, Resettlement and Gratuity Earnings Schemes) (No. 2) Order 2010, SI2010/832.
-This applies to payments made during or after the tax year 2010-2011.
+- the provision of a lump sum in connection with resettlement commutation, resettlement grants and gratuity earnings - as described in the Armed Forces (Redundancy, Resettlement and Gratuity Earnings Schemes) (No. 2) Order 2010, SI2010/832.
+This applies to payments made during or after the tax year 2010 to 2011.

 The exception for gratuity earnings also extends to payments made after the death of a member of the armed forces, where payment is to a member of their family or their personal representatives.